hakantrkmn/cafe-management/memory-bank/systemPatterns.md

 - TanStack Query integration for efficient data caching
 - Role-based access control (Manager only)
 - Flexible filtering with date ranges and time periods
+- Chart integration with Recharts library for data visualization

 **Key Components**: